-Opportunities to emigrate to New Zealand or to obtain a visa are currently strictly limited as part of New Zealand's response to COVID-19.
-All arrivals are tested for the virus and are required to undergo a 14-day managed quarantine or isolation.
+Opportunities to emigrate to New Zealand or to obtain a visa have been strictly limited as part of New Zealand's response to COVID-19 but the Government is now reopening the border through a five step plan, running from February to October 2022.

-New Zealand has a reasonably open door immigration policy, particularly for skilled migrants and for entrepreneurs with the resources and capital to contribute to the economy by setting up a business in New Zealand.
+This will restore New Zealand to a reasonably open door immigration policy, particularly for skilled migrants and for entrepreneurs with the resources and capital to contribute to the economy by setting up a business in New Zealand.